 When horses are no longer able to carry people, they need people to carry them.
-That’s the message behind Days End Farm Horse Rescue’s heart wrenching Letters from H video and campaign.
+That’s the message behind Days End Farm Horse Rescue’s heart wrenching Letters from H video and campaign through an adoption drive for companion horses.

-Watch the video above, and if you’re moved to consider adding a non-ridden horse to your herd, take a look at some of the companion horses in need of homes below, or head over to MyRightHorse.org to find even more adoptable equines across the country.
+Watch the video above, and if you’re moved to consider adding a non-ridden horse to your herd, take a look at some of the companion horses in need of homes through our adoption drive below, or head over to MyRightHorse.org to find even more adoptable equines across the country.
 H is #WaitingForYou.

 Hoedown and Junebug